IpsitKalra/instagram-friend-group-detector/README.txt

 ## Overview

 Instagram Friend‑Group Detector is a command‑line (CLI) utility that analyses the social graph of a personal Instagram account.
 It clusters followees into cohesive communities using the Louvain method and identifies bridge accounts through betweenness centrality.
-The tool runs entirely on the client machine; no data is transmitted to external servers.
+The tool runs entirely on the client machine; NO data is transmitted to external servers.

 ## Features